wazuh/wazuh-documentation/source/deployment-options/docker/upgrading-wazuh-docker.rst

                uiSettings.overrides.defaultRoute: /app/wz-home

-   It is also necessary to modify the OPENSEARCH JAVA_OPTS environment variable to allocate more RAM to the Wazuh indexer container and the tag of image generator:
+   It is also necessary to modify the OPENSEARCH_JAVA_OPTS environment variable value to allocate more RAM to the Wazuh indexer container and the tag of image generator.
+The variable name in v4.3.0 is ES_JAVA_OPTS, it must also be updated to OPENSEARCH_JAVA_OPTS:

       .. tabs::